mspnp/spark-monitoring/README.md

 1. Import the Maven project object model file, _pom.xml_, located in the **/** folder into your project.
 This will import the project

-1. Activate a **single** Maven profile that corresponds to the versions of the Scala/Spark combination that is being used.
-By default, the Scala 2.12 and Spark 3.3.1 profile is active.
+1. Activate a **single** Maven profile that corresponds to the versions of the DBR version combination that is being used.
+By default, the DBR version 12.2LTS profile is active.

 1. Execute the Maven **package** phase in your Java IDE to build the JAR files for the the project: